Interested in the newly refurbished St Mary’s Church Whitkirk Community Centre? Visit their website for more details.

 All plans are for information only and are not final, and may change as the project progresses.

-The Parochial Church Council have approved a total budget for the project of £400,000, which will be covered by a mixture of current saving, grants and fundraising.
+The Parochial Church Council approved a total budget for the project of £400,000, which was be covered by a mixture of current saving, grants and fundraising.

 Who else has been involved?